Our job is to help your child achieve the very best they can at school.

 When a child has a specific need, we can access county services such as Educational Psychology, Learning Support Services and Learning and Behavioural Advisors (listed below).
 We also access advice for physical impairments and medical conditions, including hearing and vision support.
 We can access Speech and Language Therapists, Physiotherapists and Occupational Therapists via the NHS when needed.

 The school site is wheelchair accessible.
 There are changing and toilet facilities.
 All children have the right to access class trips where ever it is safe for them to do so.
 For those children with additional needs, alternative provision can be made, for example, additional adult support, alternative travel arrangements, or alternative arrangements for the administration of medicines.
-For more information please see our separate Accessibilty Plan.
+For more information please see our separate Accessibility Plan.

 Prior to starting in Reception, children identified as having Special Educational Needs will have a School Entry Planning meeting.
 This will be attended by parents, pre-school staff, school staff and any external professionals involved in supporting your child.
 It plans out how all concerned can make the transition to school as smooth as possible.
 For children with medical needs, this will include identifying staff training needs to ensure your child’s needs are fully met.
-All families will be invited to new Parents meeting to gather information.
-The Reception teacher and at times the SENCo will also visit pre-schools to meet the children in a familiar setting.
+All families will be invited to new parents meeting to gather information.
+The Reception teacher and at times the SENDCo will also visit pre-schools to meet the children in a familiar setting.
 All children will be invited to attend transition afternoons to ensure they are familiar with the staff and the setting in advance.
-Home visits are also carried out in the Autumn term by our Reception Class teacher and Teaching Assisstant.
+Home visits are also carried out in the Autumn term by our Reception Class teacher and Teaching Assistant.

-On moving to Secondary School, children in Year 6 with additional needs are discussed with the SENCo at the Secondary School once places have been allocated.
-Additional visits can be organised by the Secondary School for children with additional needs.
+On moving to Secondary School, children in Year 6 with additional needs are discussed with the SENDCo at the Secondary School once places have been allocated.
+Additional transition visits can be organised by the Secondary School for children with additional needs.
 If your child has complex needs, an Annual Review meeting will happen in the Summer term and a representative from the secondary school will be invited to attend.
 The SEN policy provides further information.

 All adults who work with individuals or groups of children on interventions will have received training to deliver the sessions.
-These sessions are overseen by the Class Teacher and SENCo to monitor the progress of the children.
+These sessions are overseen by the Class Teacher and SENDCo to monitor the progress of the children.
 Where additional specific training is required to address a child’s individual needs, the School brings in external trainers to deliver this.
-On-going training and updates are delivered by the School SENCo through regular meetings.
+On-going training and updates are delivered by the School SENDCo through regular meetings.

-We ensure that the needs of children who have additionanl needs are met to the best of the School’s ability with the funds available.
+We ensure that the needs of children who have additional needs are met to the best of the School’s ability with the funds available.
 This may include specialist equipment and/or facilities.
 We also have a team of TAs who are funded from the SEN budget and deliver programmes to meet groups and individual needs.
 The budget is allocated annually on a needs basis.
 The children who have the most complex needs are given the most support often involving a TA.

 Who do I see if I am worried?